webbhm/NerdFarm/README.md

 A standard USB camera is used for imaging (though the Raspberry Pi camera is an option).
 See [here](https://www.raspberrypi.org/documentation/usage/webcams/) for instructions

 **Relay**
-A set of relays controled by GPIO pins is used to turn lights on and off (120V), and the exhaust fan (12V)
+A set of relays controled by GPIO pins is used to turn the exhaust fan (12V) On and Off.
+At this time only one relay is used.

 # Pin Assignment:
 Refer to the following [diagram](https://docs.particle.io/datasheets/raspberrypi-datasheet/#pin-out-diagram) for the Raspberry's pin names: